Memgraph

 image alt

-On the other hand, for the depth-first search, use the following queries:
+For the depth-first search, use the following queries:

 image alt